Gaochenyin/Monte-Carlo-Expectation-Maximization/README.md

 ### Evaluation

-1. MCEM could obtain a fair results based on the intialization mentioned before.
-Because EM Algorithm is sensitive to the initial values of parameters, we choose two fixed initialization later
+* MCEM could obtain a fair results based on the intialization mentioned before.

-2. The MSE of $\beta_2$ and $\sigma_2$ by MCEM are much bigger than other parameters.
+* The MSE of $\beta_2$ and $\sigma_2$ by MCEM are much bigger than other parameters.
 This may be the result of the difference of the magnitudes.

 |N| $\beta_1$ |$\beta_2$|$\sigma_1$|$\sigma_2$|$\pi_1$|
 |--------|--------|--------|--------|--------|--------|